WasmEdge/docs/docs/embed/c/reference/latest.md

    After registering or instantiating and get the result `Module` instance, developers can retrieve the exported `Function` instances from the `Module` instance for invocation.
 For the details about the `Module` instances APIs, please refer to the [Instances](#instances).
 Please refer to the [example above](#wasm-execution-example-step-by-step) for the `Function` instance invocation with the `WasmEdge_ExecutorInvoke()` API.

+5. Asynchronously invoke functions

+   Such as [executing WASM functions in VM asynchronously](#asynchronous-execution), developers can also invoke a function asynchronously by `Executor` contexts API.

+   After getting the `Function` instance, developers will get the `Async` context by calling the `WasmEdge_ExecutorAsyncInvoke()` API.
+Please refer to the [Async](#async) chapter to work with this context for getting the results.

 ### AST Module

 The `AST Module` context presents the loaded structure from a WASM file or buffer.
 Developer will get this object after loading a WASM file or buffer from [Loader](#loader).
 Before instantiation, developers can also query the imports and exports of an `AST Module` context.